 The research was commissioned by the Ireland Fund of Great Britain to inform its Forgotten Irish Campaign and decisions about where to deploy funds most effectively.
 It aimed to identify groups of Irish people who have experienced problems settling in Britain but who, for personal or economic reasons, are reluctant or unable to return to Ireland.
 They may be isolated and lack support in Britain, especially as they get older, but have little contact with family in Ireland.
 It is this group which has become the focus of the Forgotten Irish Campaign.

 |Item Type:||Monograph (Project Report)|

 |Additional Information:||This paper was subsequently presented at 'Ageing population' conference held at Middlesex University, July 2010.|

-|Deposited On:||04 Aug 2010 09:23|
+|Date Deposited:||04 Aug 2010 09:23|